 Waves Restaurant and Suites

 Level access from street level to outdoor dining area.
 Accessible toilets.
-While the main entrance has two swinging doors with may prove difficult to negotiate alternate access is available via bank of sliding doors offering easier access to the building for prams and wheelchairs.
+While the main entrance has two swinging doors which may prove difficult to negotiate alternate access is available via bank of sliding doors offering easier access to the building for prams and wheelchairs.

 Fully accessible from side entrance ramp with swinging door at front entrance.
 All areas of the cafe Museum and adjacent Vintage Engine collection are fully accessible.
 Accessible toilets